halostatue/chezmoi/assets/chezmoi.io/docs/user-guide/frequently-asked-questions/design.md

 issue on GitHub](https://github.com/twpayne/chezmoi/issues/new/choose).

 File permissions and modes like `executable_`, `private_`, `readonly_`, and
-`symlink_` could also be stored in the filesystem, rather than in the filename.
+`symlink_` could also be stored in the file system, rather than in the filename.
-However, this requires the permissions to be preserved and handled by the underlying version control system and filesystem. chezmoi provides first-class support for Windows, where the `executable_` and `private_` attributes have no direct equivalents and symbolic links are not always permitted.
-By using regular files and directories, chezmoi avoids variations in the operating system, version control system, and filesystem making it both more robust and more portable.
+However, this requires the permissions to be preserved and handled by the underlying version control system and file system. chezmoi provides first-class support for Windows, where the `executable_` and `private_` attributes have no direct equivalents and symbolic links are not always permitted.
+By using regular files and directories, chezmoi avoids variations in the operating system, version control system, and file system making it both more robust and more portable.

 chezmoi uses a 1:1 mapping between entries in the source state and entries in